GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/jumpstart/jumpstart-0-infra/README.md

 - **No public IP addresses** both the control plane and the nodes use private IP addresses.
 To to simplify the deployment of workloads, we enable Connect gateway to securely access the control plane even from outside the cluster's VPC.
 We also use Remote Repositories to allow the download of container images by the cluster.

 - We provide **reasonable but secure defaults** that the user can override.
-For example, we prefer GKE Autopilot by default, but it is also possible to deploy a GKE Standard cluster.
+For example, we prefer GKE Autopilot by default, but it is also possible to deply a GKE Standard cluster with just a few changes.

 - **Bring your own infrastructure**: we understand that larger organizations have teams dedicated to the provisioning and management of centralized infrastructure.
 This blueprint allows you to deploy your own supporting infrastructure (GCP project, VPC, Artifact Registry, etc), or you can leverage existing resources by setting the appropriate variables.